 Most real-world segmentation faults fall into the last category.
 Operations such as improper pointer definitions, writes to read-only memory, and out-of-bounds array accesses all try to access memory that’s outside the heap.

-Here’s a trivial example of a C program which exhibits a segmentation error:
+Here’s a trivial example of a C program that exhibits a segmentation error:

 Save the program as